linode/manager/CLOUD.md

 Please refer to the [`.env.example` file](./packages/manager/.env.example) in this directory.
 This will get you started in creating your own `.env` file so you can run the Manager.

-:rotating_light: Your `.env` file should be located in the `packages/manager` directory before your local development server is started. :rotating_light:
+:rotating_light: Your `.env` file should be located in the `packages/manager` directory before your local development server is started.

 Here are a list of all the required and optional environment variables the Manager uses: